Back to Sonos Guides

 Warning

-When switching between SonosNet and WiFi mode there may be a brief period of 2 to 5 minutes where some speakers are unreachable.
-Do not make changes to speaker groups or settings during this transition.
-Wait until all speakers appear online in the app before resuming normal use.
+When switching between SonosNet and WiFi mode, some speakers may go offline for 2-5 minutes while they rejoin the network.
+Do not reboot speakers or change settings during this transition.
+Wait until all speakers appear in the Sonos app before testing group playback.

 Tools & Requirements